 What Causes TMJ Pain?

-The causes of TMJ pain are varied and can often be multifactorial.
+TMJ rarely has a single cause.
+More often, it’s a perfect storm of different factors that finally overwhelm your jaw’s ability to cope.
 Understanding these causes can help in managing and preventing the condition.
 Here are some of the primary contributors to TMJ disorders:

 Jaw Exercises to Help With TMJ Pain

 In addition to professional treatment, specific jaw exercises can help alleviate TMJ pain and improve joint function.
 These exercises aim to strengthen the muscles around the jaw, increase mobility, and reduce tension.
-Here are some effective exercises recommended for TMJ relief:
+Simple exercises can make a real difference in managing TMJ pain, though consistency matters more than intensity.
+These aren’t the kind of exercises that leave you exhausted but are gentle movements designed to restore normal function.

 1. Relaxed Jaw Exercise